 Ask if they have thought about a plan, such as how, when, where.
 The more detailed the plan the more serious the risk.

 Get the person immediate help.
-If risk is imminent and the person is willing to get help go the local Emergency Department.
-Consolidated Care provides crisis services at their locations in Urbana and Bellefontaine M-F from 8a-5p.
+If the risk is imminent and the person is willing to get help go to the local Emergency Department.
+TCN Behavioral Health provides crisis services at their locations in Urbana and Bellefontaine M-F from 8a-5p.

 Call the Crisis Hotline at: 1-800-224-0422